-Unearned grant funds, in any amount, that you must return is called an overpayment.
-The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
-You do not have to repay a grant overpayment if the original amount of the overpayment is \$50.00 or less.
-You must make arrangements with your school or the Department of Education to return the unearned grant funds.
+Unearned grant funds, in any amount, that must be returned is called an overpayment.
+The maximum amount of a grant overpayment that a student must repay is half of the grant funds that were received or were scheduled to be received.
+A student does not have to repay a grant overpayment if the original amount of the overpayment is \$50.00 or less.
+The student must make arrangements with the school or the Department of Education to return the unearned grant funds.

-Please note that the requirements for Title IV program funds when you withdraw are separate from Mech-Tech's refund policy, therefore you may still owe funds to Mech-Tech covering unpaid institutional charges.
-Mech-Tech may also charge you for any Title IV program funds that they were required to be returned.
+The requirements for Title IV program funds when a student withdraws are separate from Mech-Tech's refund policy, therefore the student may still owe money to Mech-Tech for unpaid institutional charges.
+Mech-Tech may also charge the student for any Title IV program funds that were required to be returned.
 Mech-Tech's withdrawal and refund policy is explained in the Student Consumer Information catalog or discussed with a Financial Aid Counselor.

-If you have further questions about Title IV program funds, you can call the Financial Aid Officers at the Caguas Main Campus who can be reached at (787) 744-1060 and (787) 743-0484.
+If further questions about Title IV program funds, the student can call the Financial Aid Officers at the Caguas Main Campus who can be reached at (787) 744-1060 and (787) 743-0484.
 At the Mayagüez Branch, they can be reached at (787) 834-5225.
-At the Bayamón Branch, (787) 995-2405.
-At the Vega Baja Branch, (787) 807-0711 or (787) 807-0575, Pone Branch, (787) 709-4442, and the Orlando, Florida Campus, 1-407-888-1111.
+At the Bayamón Branch, (787) 995-2410 or (787) 995-2405.
+At the Vega Baja Branch, (787) 807-0711 or (787) 807-0575, Ponce Branch, (787) 709-4442, and the Orlando, Florida Campus, Mech-Tech Institute at 1-407-888-1111.